Mii Time Virtual Series

 Now I would like to talk about just a few different types of meditation.
 There are breath meditations, movement meditations, sound meditation, along with chanting and mantras and guided Meditations

 Breath is used in most meditation.
 Focusing and using your breath is very powerful.
-The belly breath can actually help you get into a state of calmness and clarity very quickly.
+Belly breathing can actually help you get into a state of calmness and clarity very quickly.

 When we come into the world we know how to breathe and then we forget when we start to go onto our minds.
 If you watch a baby breathe, as a baby breathes, his belly rises and as he exhales he lets the belly fall.
 The belly is where most of our internal organs are.
 It is the center of our being, the center of our body.
 This is our power center, our stability.